Blogs

-With the regulatory scrutiny on consumer reporting, it seems incongruous that many furnishers struggle and continue to report inaccurate data month over month.
+With ongoing customer complaints and regulatory focus on consumer reporting, it seems incongruous that many furnishers struggle and continue to report inaccurate data month over month.
 If you are one of these furnishers, you are not alone.
-Let us provide some insight that can help you through your quest for accurate reporting.
+With 35 years of industry leadership, our team has firsthand experience navigating the complexities of consumer reporting – balancing compliance, operational efficiency, and customer experience.
+Here we provide insights to support your quest for accurate reporting.

 We have seen many furnishers avoid painful furnishing examinations simply by producing a Metro 2® data mapping and conversion document.
 This document describes how values are derived field-by-field from the system of record to the Metro 2® file for reporting.
 Understanding how your file is produced offers some additional benefits such as:

-Include your data mapping and conversion document in scheduled annual review routines.
+Include your data mapping and conversion document in the change management process and scheduled annual review routines.
 This ensures that all system and process changes are reflected within the document as appropriate and have not affected the accuracy of the document.
 Being armed with this documentation and updating it routinely provides clear evidence that your organization knows how the Metro 2® file is created.
 You’ll also have an effective control in place to routinely review the document for changes to maintain accuracy.

-While it’s easy to find an automated solution, many organizations aren’t using a data validation tool to help drive down error rates.
-With so much regulatory scrutiny around accurate reporting, why don’t more furnishers consider investing in a data quality automation tool?
-It has been reported that furnishers who use a data validation tool have seen up to 90 percent drop in errors in their Metro 2® files month over month.
+While it’s easy to find an automated solution, many organizations aren’t using a data validation tool to reduce error rates.
+Given the focus on accurate reporting, it’s worth asking why more furnishers haven’t invested in one.
+Furnishers who use a data validation tool have seen up to 90 percent drop in Metro 2® file errors month over month.

 Bridgeforce Data Solutions offers the Data Quality Scanner® solution to quickly and consistently identify errors.
-This regulator-recognized tool can be used before or after transmitting your Metro 2® and other NSCRA file formats to the consumer reporting agencies.
+This regulator-recognized tool can be used before or after transmitting your Metro 2® file to the consumer reporting agencies.
 With over 390+ risk-ranked rules, the Data Quality Scanner® solution allows organizations to quickly identify impacted accounts, execute root cause analysis and expedite enhancements to resolve consumer reporting issues.

 This fictional example shows how using the 5 Whys process can help determine why “invalid name” rejects increased unexpectedly.